SimonGenin/hadron-docs/src/typeorm.md

 ```

 ### Connecting to database
 You can set up a new connection using **createDatabaseConnection** helper function which is available in hadron-typeorm package.
+Instead you can simply use [connection object](https://github.com/typeorm/typeorm/blob/master/docs/connection.md#creating-a-new-connection).
 ```none
 createDatabaseConnection()
   connectionName: string,